 Build a storage baseline first

-Start with Data Storage Intro, Database Selection Framework and DDIA to build consistent storage reasoning.
+Start with Data Storage Intro, the Database Selection Framework and DDIA — enough to stop arguing about databases by taste and reason about the choice on a shared language.

 Deepen engines and operations